Donny Pangilinan

-Donato Antonio Laxa Pangilinan (born February 10, 1998) is a Filipino actor, model, presenter, singer and video jockey.
+Donato Antonio Laxa Pangilinan (born February 10, 1998) is a Filipino actor, presenter, singer and video jockey.
 He started his career in 2016 as a video jockey for the pay TV channel Myx.
 He made his film debut in the Regal Films production Walwal (2018).
-Pangilinan has since starred in a number of Star Cinema productions, most notably in James & Pat & Dave (2020), He's Into Her (2021), and Can't Buy Me Love (2023).
+Pangilinan has since starred in a number of Star Cinema productions, most notably in James & Pat & Dave (2020), He's Into Her (2021), and Can't Buy Me Love (2023–2024).

 Early life and education

-Donato Antonio Laxa Pangilinan was born on February 10, 1998, to actress Maricel Laxa and motivational speaker Anthony Pangilinan, the brother of Philippine Senator Francis Pangilinan.
+Donato Antonio Laxa Pangilinan was born on February 10, 1998, to actress Maricel Laxa and businessman Anthony Pangilinan.
 He has four siblings.
 He was named after both his grandfathers; his first given name Donato was derived from his paternal grandfather, while his second given name Antonio came from his maternal grandfather, actor Tony Ferrer, whose birth name was Antonio Laxa.
 Pangilinan studied at Brent International School for secondary education and, in 2018, was admitted into the University of the Philippines Open University.

 In October 2022, he earned his Bachelor of Ministry in Christian Leadership degree from the College for Global Deployment.
 He had the graduation ceremony together with his sisters, Ella and Hannah, who received their own degrees as well.